jranke/chents/README.md

 - Some chemical information is retrieved from the PubChem website using the webchem package
-- If PythonInR is installed and configured, and RDKit is available via PythonInR, some additional chemical information is computed and a 2D graph can be plotted
+- If Python and RDKit (> 2015.03) are installed and configured for use with 'reticulate', some basic chemoinformatics functions some additional chemical information is computed and a 2D graph can be plotted
 - Additional information can be read from a local .yaml file

 ## Examples